Guide - The Best of Park City

 Where to Skate

-Several resorts operate outdoor rinks during winter months, offering skating with scenic mountain surroundings.
-Resort rinks often require no additional admission for guests, making them convenient additions to ski vacation itineraries.
+Several resorts operate outdoor rinks during winter months, offering skating with mountain surroundings.
+Plus, most offer free admission to their guests, making them convenient additions to ski vacation itineraries.

 What to ask about: Public skating session times, which vary by day and may be limited during hockey league schedules or private events.